bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 where `f` is a `MethodInfo` describing `F` and `x` and `y` are `ParameterInfo` objects describing the `x` and `y` parameters of `F`.

-An overload of `Bind` taking a `MethodInfo` and `string` is provided for the compiler to emit code against given that it's not directly possible to get a `ParameterInfo` object via `ldtoken` instructions.
+An overload of `Bind` taking a `MethodBase` and `int` is provided for the compiler to emit code against given that it's not directly possible to get a `ParameterInfo` object via `ldtoken` instructions.
+The `int` parameter represents the zero-based parameter index to which the argument is assigned.

 Reduction of those nodes first analyzes whether all arguments are supplied in the right order, ignoring those that don't have side-effects upon their evaluation (e.g. `Constant`, `Default`, or `Parameter`).
 In case the order matches, the corresponding LINQ expression node is returned.
 If the order doesn't match, a `Block` expression is emitted, containing `Assign` binary expressions that evaluate the argument expressions in the specified order and assign them to `Variable` parameter expressions prior to emitting the underlying LINQ expression node.